Sales are growing, but I’m running out of cash

 In order to generate higher sales, most likely you are going to have to invest more in marketing.
 Also, an increase in sales means there must be an increase in operations/inventory to keep up with the increased demand.
 It takes money to purchase more inventory or to invest in more machinery.
 Your company’s business strategy can’t be independent from your company’s financial plan.
 In order to grow your business, you have to have a financial plan outlining how you are going to fund that growth.

-While tracking your cash flow, some things to keep in mind are your: current liquidity ratio, account payables, accounts receivables, gross profit margin, cash flow margin, and debt service coverage ratio.
-This might seem like a daunting task, but Brightflow AI makes it easy with its easy to read cash flow analysis dashboard shown in real time.
+While tracking your cash flow, some things to keep in mind are your current liquidity ratio, accounts payable, accounts receivable, gross profit margin, cash flow margin, and debt service coverage ratio.
+This might seem like a daunting task, but Brightflow AI makes it simple with its easy-to-read cash flow analysis dashboard shown in real time.

 For many business owners, it’s hard to to predict when is the most optimal time to apply for financing.
-The best way to find this period is to develop a good forecast, and the easiest way for you to do this is to use Brightflow AI.
-Brightflow AI’s machine learning algorithms can tell you the periods that would be most beneficial for your business to acquire more financing.
+The best way to uncover this is to develop an accurate forecast, which can tell you the periods that would be most beneficial for your business to acquire more financing.

-If the time between your accounts payable and your receivable is vast, you should look into securing some more favorable payment terms with vendors.
-Also as a business owner, you should try to collect progress payments against your contracts when possible.
+If the time between your accounts payable and your receivable is vast, try negotiating more favorable payment terms with vendors.
+This helps keep you from running out of cash between when you pay your vendors and when you are paid from customers.
+Also, as a business owner, you should try to collect progress payments against your contracts when possible.

 Growing a business is not an easy feat.
 What makes it even harder is when your company’s sales might be growing, but your cash flow isn’t.
 With Brightflow AI, you don’t have to worry about being blindsided by your financials at the end of the business cycle.
 Its machine learning algorithms easily forecast your sales and provide a dashboard with your cash flow analysis updated in real time.